gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 Riot's culture, such as guidelines about dating in the workplace, and mandatory Ally Training classes (which the interns also had to complete).
 The treatment that Riot gave to D&I issues during
 Denewb excelled in successfully stressing its importance, having humility to acknowledge tremendous mistakes, and also portraying it as a current and salient issue, not just one from a "Riot of the past".

 But, I remember first coming in and still feeling quite unsatisfied.
-The Chief Diversity Officer, Angela, came in for a Q&A session with us in which some interns pressed back hard about the fact that Scott Gelb was still hired at Riot Games.
+The Chief Diversity Officer, Angela Roseboro, came in for a Q&A session with us in which some interns pressed back hard about the fact that Scott Gelb was still hired at Riot Games.
 I remember Angela defending him and appealing to empathy, and how in fact Scott had spearheaded many of the D&I efforts at Riot and was a strong ally for D&I at the company.
 But I felt let down about this response.
 I can acknowledge that people change (although I still have some reserved feelings about what feels like a person turning over a new leaf only because he was exposed, and the outrage lit a fire underneath him to get his act together), and he can do good, and he is probably a human who isn't